ssliwinski07/Flutter-SWAPI/README.md

 1. Used packages:

 - mobx for state management
-- provider to inject mobx store
+- provider to inject and share mobx store
 - get_it + injectable - service locator and dependency injector

 2. Installation